Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

-have to be staying in hotels, as you wouldn't be able to rent a property on your own) and even if you were capable of doing that, the entire process of getting a work visas would still take three months on its own, so you'd still have to return back to your home country before the entire process was finished.
+have to be staying in hotels, as you wouldn't be able to rent a property on your own) and even if you were capable of doing that, the entire process of getting a work visas would still take three months on its own, so you'd still have to return to your home country before the entire process was finished.
 The only shortcut I can realistically think of is obtaining a marriage visas, but I haven't tried that path so I can't give any advice on whether it would work or not.
 You can definitely share your story in the comments if you know more on this!